“Everyone” is an engineer. Developers and testers do not work on contradictory paradigms.

 - A right mix of technical practices which CI (Continuous integration), Automation of the UAT process, TDD (Test Driven Development).

 DevOps teams function under a very high level of coordination which erases the boundaries between different roles defined as part of the “One” team.
-The idea is that everyone contributes across the software delivery value chain.
+The idea is that everyone contributes to the software delivery value chain.
 Everyone is responsible for quality.
 Deployment engineers can add test cases if needed, Dev can configure deployment if needed and QA can configure automation test cases.

 - Operations Engineers - Continuous Integration environment so as to use the right tests.

-- QA Engineers – Increase depth of continuous testing and enhancing on developer test cases to include in depth functional, performance, UI, API and more along with regression tests to ensure comprehensive test coverage.
+- QA Engineers – Increase depth of continuous testing and enhancing on developer test cases to include in-depth functional, performance, UI, API, and more along with regression tests to ensure comprehensive test coverage.

 - Automate the acceptance test cases for CD (Continuous delivery).